SubleXBle/Fail2Ban-Report/README.md

 - 📦 will have a deeper look into statistics and more Fail2Ban Integration with the next releases

 ---

+## 👥 Discussions

+> If you want to join the conversation or have questions or ideas, visit the 💬 [Discussions page](https://github.com/SubleXBle/Fail2Ban-Report/discussions).

+---

+## 📄 Changelog

+Details about all new features, improvements, and changed files can be found in the [Changelog](changelog.md).

+This is especially useful if you want to manually patch or update individual files.

+---

+⚡ Performance & Stress Test

+Fail2Ban-Report has been tested under high-load conditions to verify stability, responsiveness, and reliable synchronization across multiple servers.

+Real Scenario:

+Duration: ~10 minutes

+Webserver events: ~13,400 entries across several jails (mostly SSH)

+Data per event: date, action, marker, IP, jail

+Key Results:

+The WebUI loads all 13,480 daily JSON entries in about 1.5 seconds.

+Since each ban is triggered after 4 failed attempts, the actual number of incoming requests corresponds to roughly 53,600 login attempts over 10 minutes → about 5,360 requests per minute (≈ 89 requests per second).

+Connected clients consistently pulled and pushed blocklists without any delay.
+Even when a blocklist update included 80+ new IP entries, the synchronization completed in a blink of an eye, with changes applied in both directions instantly.

+Switching between multiple servers in the dashboard remains smooth, typically under 2 seconds, even during attacks.

+Takeaway:

+Fail2Ban-Report maintains fast performance and reliable data synchronization, proving its suitability for multi-server setups and high-frequency event environments.

+---

 ## 🖼️ Screenshots